lxc/incus/doc/howto/network_create.md

     incus network attach <network_name> <instance_name> [<device_name>] [<interface_name>]

 The device name and the interface name are optional, but we recommend specifying at least the device name.
-If not specified, LXD uses the network name as the device name, which might be confusing and cause problems.
+If not specified, Incus uses the network name as the device name, which might be confusing and cause problems.
-For example, LXD images perform IP auto-configuration on the `eth0` interface, which does not work if the interface is called differently.
+For example, Incus images perform IP auto-configuration on the `eth0` interface, which does not work if the interface is called differently.

 For example, to attach the network `my-network` to the instance `my-instance` as `eth0` device, enter the following command: